 Not to mention, the operator has made moves that suggest a real-money gaming rollout, such as launching its own iGaming division in 2015, and more recently expanding the reach of its social casino offerings, most notably through the acquisition of Rocket Games.

 Finally, Hollywood Casino is arguably more vulnerable to cannibalization from the forthcoming satellite casinos than any other of the state’s land-based casinos, virtually guaranteeing that it will do whatever it takes to bolster its brand.
-Online gaming stands to be an integral part of its defensive strategy going forward.
+Online gaming stands to be an integral part of its defensive strategy going forward, as well as a focal point of Penn National’s expansive ambitions.

 Find Out When PA Online Gambling Goes Live!